Start by using the features you're most excited about.

 A traditional bucket list typically features once in a lifetime, travel-related experiences.
 However, we recommend expanding your definition.

-Expand your definition to include things you've always wanted to try at home, like pottery, or things you've always wanted to do but never had time for, like learning how to drive a manual car or Marie Kondo-ing your house.
+Expand your definition to include things you've always wanted to try at home, like growing your own produce or things you've always wanted to do but never had time for, like learning how to play the piano or Marie Kondo-ing your house.

 Keep it fun, satisfying and realistic.

-There are two ways to use the date column.
+There are two ways to use the shaded area:

 You can use it to mark in tentative dates or actual dates of completion.
 The former gives you a timeline to work towards.
 The latter provides a record of your bucket list experiences.

-This section encourages you to look beyond those concrete goals and contemplate how you want to spend your year.
+This section invites you to look beyond specific targets and consider how you want to spend your year.

 For example, you might want to become a better listener, improve your relationship with your partner or be kind to yourself and let go of the incredibly high expectations you impose on yourself.